If your Mac’s screen flashes randomly, flickers, or slightly shimmers, here are some solutions to stop this.

 Why does it happen?

 In most cases, if your Mac’s screen flickers unsteadily or randomly, that is because of hardware problems.
-For example, the cable connecting your MacBook’s lid/screen to the main board may be damages.
+For example, the cable connecting your MacBook’s lid/screen to the main board may be damaged.

 Or, an old MacBook battery or extreme heat can cause your Mac’s screen to flicker, show random colored boxes, or freeze the computer.